thradams/cake/ownership.md

    FILE * owner file2 = 0;  //OK
 }
 ```
-Listing 23 - non owner cannot be copied to owner

-The exception is the null pointer constant.

 **Rule:** A view parameter cannot leave the scope with moved/uninitialized objects.
+The reason is because there is nothing on the function contract (not using owners) saying this can happens.
 Listing 24

+##### Listing 24 - Messing with view parameters

 ```c
 void f(struct Y * p) {